rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

-Let's define all the authentication functions step by step.
+Let's define all the authentication functions as class methods step by step.
 They will serve our communication channel from the Firebase class to the Firebase API.
 First, the sign up function (registration) takes email and password parameters for its function signature and uses an official Firebase API endpoint to create a user.

 {{< highlight javascript "hl_lines=13 15 16" >}}
 import app from 'firebase/app';